osi1880vr/prompt_quill/README.md

 # Roadmap

-Next steps will be to add more models to the model lists
+Add more models to the model lists

 Add negative prompting